Are you in the process of starting a business and looking to form a Limited Liability Company (LLC)? If so, you’ve come to the right place.

 Character of business: Here, you can select the activities the business will be engaged in.
 If you can’t find one that is relevant or want to keep options open, choose “Any legal purpose.”

-Duration: Most businesses intend to exist forever and would suggest “perpetual.”
+Duration: Most businesses intend to exist forever, and if that is the same for you, select “perpetual.”
 If you have a specific end date in mind (typically used for investment-related businesses), choose the close date.

 Known place of business: Include the physical address for the LLC.
-This has to be a physical street address in Arizona and not a PO Box or personal mailbox service.
+This must be a physical street address in Arizona, not a PO Box or personal mailbox service.
 The known place of business can also be the same as the Statutory Agent’s street address.

 Member structure: The Manager/Member Information section asks if the LLC is Member-Managed or Manager-Managed.